PavanSargar/PavanSargar/README.md

 - 🌱 I’m currently learning React Js
 - 💞️ I’m looking to for internship opportunities
 - 📫 Reach Me At https://www.pawansargar.herokuapp.com
+- ✍ Also checkout my blog at https://www.waystoweb.com

 <!---
 PavanSargar/PavanSargar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.